CANADIAN ROCKIES 10 Days

 DAY 4

-• Wapta Falls, located on the Kicking Horse River.
+• Wapta Falls is located on the Kicking Horse River.

 • Emerald Lake (easy shoreline trail) - this turquoise lake offers superb walking and paddling.